Basic · Aromatic

 Interesting Facts

 Why meat smells when it ages.
 Histidine in meat is a substrate for bacterial decarboxylases.
 As meat ages and bacteria proliferate, histidine conversion to histamine contributes to the complex smell of aging meat.
-The same process, carefully controlled, is part of what makes dry-aged beef develop its characteristic deep flavor.
+The same process, carefully controlled, is part of what gives dry-aged beef its characteristic deep flavor.

 Where Histidine Is Found

-Histidine is essential and must come from food.
-It's particularly abundant in animal proteins:
+Histidine is an essential amino acid and must come from food.
+It is particularly abundant in animal proteins.
+Values below are approximate per standard serving: